At UN, Pakistan Calls For Ending Russia-Ukraine Conflict Through Diplomacy - UrduPoint

 On Tuesday, the U.N. and humanitarian partners launched an emergency appeal for US$1.7 billion to urgently deliver humanitarian support to people in Ukraine and refugees in neighbouring countries.

-Ambassador Akram also voiced concern about the safety and welfare of Pakistani citizens and students in Ukraine, noting that the majority of them had been evacuated and that the few who remain would move out soon.
+Ambassador Akram also voiced concern about the safety and welfare of Pakistani citizens and students in Ukraine, noting that the majority of them had been evacuated and that those who remain would move out soon.

 "We appreciate the cooperation of the Ukrainian authorities as well as the Polish, Romanian and Hungarian governments in this context," the Pakistani envoy said.